apollographql/apollo-server/docs/source/features/creating-directives.md

 ---
-title: Schema directives
+title: Implementing directives
-description: Using and implementing custom directives to transform schema types, fields, and arguments
+description: Implementing custom directives to transform schema types, fields, and arguments
 ---

 Before learning how to implement schema directives, [this section]() will provide the necessary background on schema directives and their use.